unnamedd/SyntaxKit/Readme.markdown

 ### Parsing Operations

-There is also a `AttributedParsingOperation` subclass of NSOperation that facilitates mutithreaded parsing.
+There is also a `AttributedParsingOperation` subclass of NSOperation that facilitates multithreaded parsing.

 ### Custom Parsers